eamanu/eamanu/README.md

 I use the minimalist theme https://github.com/apas/minimalist

-Please Fork this repo I contribute it.
+Please Fork the above repo and contribute it.

 I don't like Web Design.